Z0RIK/calc/README.md

 This calculator app is a simple project created to test the custom functions `guiIntBox()` and `guiFloatBox()` that i added to [raygui.h](https://github.com/raysan5/raygui).
 The app provides a basic graphical user interface that allows users to perform addition, subtraction, multiplication, and division operations.

+## Update

+This app can now be found in examples folder of [raygui.h library](https://github.com/raysan5/raygui)

 ## Functionality

 - Addition: Enter two numbers and click the "+" button to get the result.